pagongamedev/uvm/readme.md

   export PATH=$PATH:$UVM_LINK:/usr/local/uvm
   ```

-3. open shell like CMD or Powershell with Administrator Mode (Use for Creak SymLink)
+3. open shell with sudo mod (Use for Creak SymLink)
    and run this command for using

    ```